Scruffy (1980 film): Synopsis

 Scruffy is a puppy with beautiful eyes, a loving heart and an eager intelligence, born in a deserted house she shares with her mother, Duchess.
 The story begins when Duchess' owners decide to move from their house to an apartment building and give Duchess to their neighbor Helen.
 However, Duchess sneaks back into the boarded up house and misses Helen when she comes by looking for her.
 Afterwards, Duchess gives birth to Scruffy.
 A demolition crew begins a controlled burn of the house which forces the dogs to escape through the chimney onto the roof.
 They are briefly adopted by their kindly rescuers who cannot bear to send them to the animal shelter and a possible untimely death.
 Soon, however, Duchess insists that she and Scruffy set off to find her original owners.
-Tragedy strikes when Duchess is shot by a hunter who mistakes them for wild dogs threatening his sheep, leaving Scruffy on her own in the countryside, until she finds her way to a nearby city.
+Tragedy strikes when Duchess is shot dead by 2 hunters who mistakes them for wild dogs threatening their sheep, leaving Scruffy on her own in the countryside, until she finds her way to a nearby city.

 The orphaned Scruffy, frightened and freezing is alone in the big city until she finds an affectionate new master, a ragged but regal Shakespearean street performer named Joe Tibbles.
 Scruffy successfully howls her way into his act and cleverly learns every trick the old man can teach.
-Their happiness is only fleeting – Mr. Tibbles collapses from a heart attack.
+Their happiness is only fleeting – Mr. Tibbles collapses, having a heart attack.
 As he is being taken away to a hospital in an ambulance, Scruffy chases after it; accidentally tumbling into a swirling river in the process.